 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard requires lessees to recognize right-of-use assets and corresponding liabilities for all leases with an initial term in excess of 12 months.
 ASU 2016-02 is to be adopted using a modified retrospective approach, including a number of practical expedients, that requires leases to be measured and recognized under the new guidance at the beginning of the earliest period presented.
 ASU 2016-02 is effective for the Company as of January 1, 2019.
-Early adoption is permitted.
 The Company is currently evaluating the effect this ASU will have on its consolidated financial statements and related disclosures.
-The Company expects the asset leased under its operating lease for its corporate headquarters office will be capitalized on the balance sheet upon adoption of ASU 2016-02.
+The Company expects the assets leased under its operating lease for its corporate headquarters office will be capitalized on the balance sheet upon adoption of this ASU.
+There have been further amendments, including practical expedients, with the issuance of ASU 2018-01 in January 2018, ASU 2018-11 in July 2018 and ASU 2018-20 in December 2018.
+The amended guidance requires the recognition of lease assets and lease liabilities on the balance sheet for those leases with terms in excess of 12 months and currently classified as operating leases.
+Disclosure of key information about leasing arrangements will also be required.
+The Company elected the optional transition method which allows entities to continue to apply historical accounting guidance in the comparative periods presented in the year of adoption.